-Kanban is yet another one of Agile frameworks that are designed to make project lifecycle more streamlined and team collaboration more effective albeit through consistent improvements and ease in change management.
+Kanban is yet another of the Agile framework that is designed to make project lifecycle more streamlined and team collaboration more effective albeit through consistent improvements and ease in change management.
 As with Scrum, comparing Kanban vs Agile is not reasonable since Kanban is a sub-category of Agile frameworks.

 Being a part of the same family, when it comes to Scrum vs Kanban, Scrum happens to be winning the race.
 A reason for this could be that Scrum aims at effective planning right from the inception of the project and consistent evaluation ensuring the project remains on track whereas Kanban focuses more on continuous improvement via incremental modifications within a defined work environment.

-According to a research paper by Ahmed, Markkula, and Oivo involving respondents from 27 different organizations, practitioners perceived Kanban as easy to learn and use in individual and teamwork.
+According to a research paper by Ahmed, Markkula, and Oivo involving respondents from 27 different organizations, practitioners perceived Kanban as easy to learn and use in individual and in teamwork.

 The Kanban system revolves around a central Kanban board that is used for organization and prioritizing the work at hand.
 Comprised of columns, the Kanban board exhibits each element of the workflow for Progress, Testing, Ready for Release, and Release.
 Another possible way of defining columns may be To Do, In Progress, In Review, Blocked, and Done.
 This allows the teams to stay open to changes and easily implement the transition as required.